shahram95/Nimble-Challenge/README.md

 ## Prerequisites

+### This challenge was primarily coded up in macOS, and tested on Windows 11 and Ubuntu 20.04.

 - Python 3.10 or higher
 - Conda (recommended for environment management)
 - Linux, macOS, or Windows operating system